 September 16, 2017

-At times, providers and parents of children with autism spectrum disorder face situations in which there is a significant delay in the payment of claims for therapy services mandated by state law.
+At times, providers and parents of children with autism spectrum disorder face significant delays in the payment of their claims for therapy services mandated by state law.
 New Jersey law provides families and providers with protection in these circumstances, as long as the insurance plan is regulated by the state of New Jersey.

 Prompt Pay for “Clean Claims”